Marketers tend to pay attention to metrics such as website traffic, views, and engagement.

 Let’s now move on to calculating the average profit per customer.
 The formula is simple:

 Average profit per customer = CLV — (average monthly expense per customer/ customer churn rate)

-Now, suppose you spend $5 per month per customer and an additional $30 per customer for overhead expenses, such as rent and utilities.
-If the CLV is $1,200 and it costs around $35 to take care of them in addition to the overhead costs, then the average profit per customer would be:
+Suppose you spend $5 per month per customer and an additional $30 per customer for overhead expenses, such as rent and utilities.
+If the CLV is $1,200, and it costs around $35 to take care of them in addition to the overhead Google Ads costs, then the average profit per customer would be:

 1,200 -($35/0.05) = $500

 So, the average profit per customer here is $500.

 How To Determine The Budget Per New Lead?